gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 ### The Inside

 The inside contains the hidden details of the thing - its gear, its structure.
-It represents all the sub-problems the thing was broken into.
+It represents all the subproblems the thing was broken into.
 The inside answers the question, *how* the thing accomplishes what it does.

 ## Inside-Out Design

 In Inside-Out Design we start at the inside and gradually ascend outwards.
-So we first break the problem down into smaller sub-problems and define how they interact with each other.
+So we first break the problem down into smaller subproblems and define how they interact with each other.
 In doing so we identify the most inner pieces, the domain of the system.
 In Inside-Out, they are exactly where we want to start.
 After all they will be the foundation for the remainder of the system.
 They are the collaborators we use as soon as we ascend to build the next higher layer.
 As we ascend further and further outside we will at one point arrive at the outer most layers.
 They form the interface of our system, the entrypoint users may interact with.
-As we build that last, it will be guided by the structure and behavior of the sub-systems that have already been built.
+As we build that last, it will be guided by the structure and behavior of the subsystems that have already been built.
 So it will be biased towards the early decisions we made when we first designed the domain.
 I think that a good example of an API that is biased towards its domain is the one of git.